YehonatanYeret/DBProject_1420_8200/README.md

    - The server will run on port 3001.

 2. **Start the Frontend (React App):**
-   - Navigate to `Phase5` (or `Phase5/frontend` if such a folder exists) and run:
+   - Navigate to `Phase5` and run:
      ```bash
      npm install
      npm start
      ```
-   - The app will be available at: http://localhost:3000
+   - The app will be available at: http://localhost:5173

 3. **Login Credentials:**
    - Username: `Yehonatan` Password: `12345678`